jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 # Numerical Methods

 It's time to put the methods we developed in the preceding sections to use for solving non-linear equations.
-Sepcifically, we'll begin by taking look at a classic algorithm, the Newton-Raphson method.
+Specifically, we'll begin by taking look at a classic algorithm, the Newton-Raphson method.

 ## Newton-Raphson